AY2425S1-CS2103T-T13-2/tp/docs/UserGuide.md

 #### Search by Postal Code

 Users can search for customers by entering part or all of their postal code.
-Postal codes should follow the format of a 6-digit number.
+Postal code keyword should be prefixed with "S"

 **Examples:**
-- `find 560123` — Finds any customers with the postal code "560123".
+- `find S560123` — Finds any customers with the postal code "560123".
-- `find 560` — Finds any customers with postal codes starting with "560".
+- `find S560` — Finds any customers with postal codes containing "560".

 #### Simultaneous Search with Multiple Criteria